 Antibiotics are designed to kill harmful bacteria that cause conditions like urinary tract infections (UTIs), sinus infections, eye infections, skin infections and pneumonia.
-While antibiotics seem like straightforward medications, their side effects can be problematic.
-Some people may have no trouble taking an antibiotic, while others may wind up feeling even more rundown once they begin taking the medicine that is supposed to help them get better.
+While antibiotics seem like straightforward medications, their side effects can be problematic—especially for seniors.
+Some people have no trouble taking an antibiotic, while others may feel even more rundown once they begin this medicine that is supposed to help them get better.

 While the exact reason for this side effect isn’t fully understood, it could have something to do with how antibiotics alter the balance of microbes in our bodies.
 These medications often alter or kill off good bacteria in the body along with the bad.
-This can cause changes in the digestive system that affect nutrient absorption or lead to dehydration and can contribute to fatigue and lethargy.
+Not only can this change in microbiome increase an older adult’s risk of C. diff infection, but it can also affect nutrient absorption or lead to dehydration, which can contribute to fatigue and lethargy.

-If there is a specific medication, whether it is an antibiotic or not, that affects you or your aging loved one adversely, it’s important to take note of this and report it to your doctor.
+If there is a specific medication, whether it is an antibiotic or not, that affects you or your aging loved one adversely, it’s important to take note of this and report it to the prescribing doctor.
 The physician has weighed the risks and benefits of this drug and prescribed it for a reason, but it is important to follow up with them if it is causing serious side effects.
 It could indicate an adverse reaction or that it isn’t the right drug for the “bug” that is responsible for the initial illness.
-Even if it is just a bothersome side effect, the doctor should be able to add this to the patient’s notes for future reference and suggest a different drug.
+Even if a side effect is merely bothersome, the doctor may be able to suggest a different drug and should add a note to the patient’s medical file for future reference.

 Antibiotics are incredibly helpful for fighting dangerous infections, but it is important to only take them when they are needed and follow the prescription instructions exactly.
-Overuse and misuse of these drugs can cause more harm than good.
+Antibiotic overuse and misuse of can cause more harm than good.